jackyef/ssr-benchmarks/README.md

 Result is outputted to `result.md`

 ## The benchmark
-The benchmark tests various approaches to see how long it takes for each to render around 64000 divs on the server side.
+The benchmark tests various approaches to see how long it takes for each to render around 64000 `<div>`s on the server side.
 Basically it goes like this:
 1. We warm up the v8 engine by rendering 20 times
 2. We then run the actual benchmark by rendering 30 times
 3. We collect the average time and the standard deviation